 The Shambaugh team worked diligently on Value Engineering (VE) ideas that were submitted to General Mills.
 These ideas helped the team substantially reduce the overall cost of the project.

 The client’s objective on this project was to increase capacity at their Reed City, MI plant in order to receive and process raw milk.

-The project included all site work, general construction, mechanical, electrical, and process engineering for a new 9600 sf dairy receiving and processing facility comprised of a 2-bay tanker receiving area, a processing area, CIP room, employee space, and pads for seven silos, along with an open pipe bridge connecting the new facility to the main building across the street.
+The project included all site work, general construction, mechanical, electrical, and process engineering for a new 9,600-square-foot dairy receiving and processing facility comprised of a 2-bay tanker receiving area, a processing area, CIP room, employee space, and pads for seven silos, along with an open pipe bridge connecting the new facility to the main building across the street.